 Our proposal provides a very different framework for understanding this dynamics.
-As discussed in the previous section, vortexes trap the magnetic field by interacting with the surrounding neutral plasma of either ordinary or a weakly-charged dark matter.
-Therefore, highly rotating black holes, can efficiently slow down due to the emission process introduced in Ref.~\cite{Blandford:1977ds}.
+As discussed in the previous section, vortices trap the magnetic field by interacting with the surrounding neutral plasma of either ordinary or a weakly-charged dark matter.
+Therefore, highly-rotating black holes, can efficiently slow down due to the emission process introduced in Ref.~\cite{Blandford:1977ds}.
 Their total emitted power can be estimated as $P_{\rm BZ} \sim {\rm Flux}^{2}\.\Omega^{2}$.

 Of course, the coherence of the resulting jets highly depends on the geometrical distribution of the magnetic flux.
 Assuming the simplest alignment with the rotational axis, the emitted power can span several orders of magnitude within the range of observational interest.
 Note that the maximal magnetic field (of arbitrary gauge group) that a black hole can sustain is $B \sim {\rm Flux} / R_{\grm}^{2} \lesssim M_{\Prm}\.R_{\grm}^{-1} \sim M_{\Prm}^{2} / \sqrt{N_{\rm gr}\,}$.